 As the city moves forward from the pandemic, engagement will begin to start once again, including in-person activities that were put on hold for public safety.
 Other activities, such as zoom meetings, will continue to be used as they have been proven effective in increasing accessibility to discussions and as an effective tool to constructively manage large group discussions.

 Engagement Activities

-Community meetings Online story map
+- Community meetings

-Community pop-up events Public workshops
+- Community pop-up events

-Engage Ottawa Social media
+- Engage Ottawa

-Online document circulation Stakeholder workshops
+- Online document circulation and review

-and review Surveys and polls